bnb-chain/greenfield-whitepaper/part3.md

 - Adjusting the data packages for read/download will create/delete/update the associated streams

-The stream from the system account to storage providers will be updated together when the users do the above actions.
-The in-flow flow rate of SP will be recorded accurately in the payment module as well, such as the total size stored(as primary or secondary SP), etc. The total inbound flow will be split among the SPs according to the records.
+The stream from the system account to Virtual Group Families and Virtual Groups
+will be updated together when the users do the above actions.
+The in-flow flow
+rate of Virtual Group Family and Virtual Group will be recorded accurately
+in the payment module as well, such as the total size stored by each Virtual
+Group in a bucket, etc. The total inbound flow actually stands for the income
+to the SPs in the Virtual Group Family and Virtual Group.

 #### 21.2.3 Forced Settlement